AndreaProzzo21/edge-hub/README.md

 A robust, asynchronous REST API built with Python (FastAPI) and PostgreSQL.
 It serves as the central hub for node provisioning, secure agent authentication, and data ingestion.

 * **Hybrid Data Schema:** Telemetry ingestion utilizes a hybrid database model.
-Core metrics (CPU, RAM, Disk, Uptime) adhere to a strict relational schema for high-performance querying, while an extensible `JSON` column (`extra_data`) dynamically captures environment-specific telemetry (e.g., Docker container states, Kubernetes pod health) without requiring database migrations.
+Core metrics (CPU, RAM, Disk, Uptime) adhere to a strict relational schema for high-performance querying.
+Conversely, an extensible `JSON` column dynamically captures environment-specific telemetry (e.g., Docker container states, Kubernetes pod health) without requiring database migrations.

 ### 2. EdgeHub Agent (Data Plane)

 A zero-dependency, multi-architecture Go binary.
 It auto-detects its environment and operates on a push-based telemetry loop.

-* **Environment Topologies:**
-* **Linux Native (Systemd):** Executed as a root-level background daemon.
+* **Linux Native (Systemd):** Executed as a background daemon.
 Designed for bare-metal servers, virtual machines, and IoT devices.
-* **Docker Compose:** Operates within an isolated container environment.
-It binds to the host's Docker socket to monitor container states and requires read-only mounts of host system volumes to accurately calculate underlying hardware utilization.
+* **Docker Compose:** Operates within an isolated container.
+It binds to the host's Docker socket to monitor container states and mounts host system volumes read-only to accurately calculate underlying hardware utilization.
-* **Kubernetes:** Recommended to be deployed as a standard Deployment on a single node to interface with the cluster API, pulling cluster-wide metrics.
-Worker/master nodes can run the Linux native agent independently for standard hardware telemetry.
+* **Kubernetes:** Deployed as a standard Deployment with specialized RBAC and `hostNetwork`/`hostPID` configurations.
+It bypasses container isolation to read the true underlying node metrics alongside cluster-wide telemetry.
 * **Fail-Fast Security:** The agent respects immediate revocation from the control plane.
 If a node is deleted from the dashboard, the agent receives a 401 response and permanently self-terminates to prevent retry loops and resource drain.

 ---